apache/pulsar-site/docs/concepts-messaging.md

 |------- C3 ------|-------------------------- C2 -----------------------|
 ```

 The advantages of this algorithm is that it affects only a single existing consumer upon add/delete consumer, at the expense of regions not evenly sized.
-Thi means some consumers gets more keys that others.
+This means some consumers gets more keys that others.
 The next algorithm does the other way around.

 ##### Auto-split Consistent Hashing